← Back to blog

 When something goes wrong -- or when nothing has gone wrong but compliance needs to prove it -- approval-based authorization produces a different quality of evidence.

 This isn't "a valid authorization token was present."
-It's a specific named human, approving a specific action, with cryptographic proof the authorization was used exactly once, for exactly the amount and vendor specified, before the expiry time.
+It's a specific named human, approving a specific action against a specific subject by a specific actor, with cryptographic proof the binding holds and the scope was respected.

-That's the kind of authorization AI agents taking consequential actions actually need.
+That's the kind of authorization AI agents taking consequential actions actually need — and the kind whose limits a system should be honest about today.